 What Does GFA’s Missionary Involvement in Africa Look Like?

-GFA World has recently established its missionary involvement in Africa, starting with a branch of GFA’s Child Sponsorship Program in Kigali, Rwanda in March 2021.
-From there, we are planning on spreading out to additional African nations in the next few years.
-The mission of GFA is the same heading into Africa as it has been in South Asia for the last 40 years: to meet the tangible needs of people and to show the love of God to those who need it most.[1]
+GFA World has recently established its missionary involvement in Africa.
+Christian diffusion in Africa was facilitated by vast missionary efforts throughout history, with the share of Christians growing from 9% in 1910 to 63% by 2010.
+It began with a branch of GFA’s Child Sponsorship Program in Kigali, Rwanda, in March 2021.
+From there, we plan to spread out to additional African nations in the next few years.
+This region represents a vital part of Africa where needs are great.
+European missionaries first brought the Gospel to many areas in the 1800s.
+Today, the work continues through national believers who understand their own cultures.
+The mission of GFA is the same in Africa as it has been in South Asia for the last 40 years: to meet the tangible needs of people and to show the love of God to those who need it most.[1]

-Our goal is to partner with local officials to meet some of Africa’s most pressing needs, and sharing the love of Christ as we do it.
-Over a million people have died of preventable and treatable diseases like malaria, tuberculosis, and HIV-related illnesses;[2] therefore, work has begun in order to initiate a medical ministry with healthcare training seminars, medical camps, vitamins, supplements and deworming tablets.[3]
+Our goal is to partner with local officials to meet some of Africa’s most pressing needs, while sharing the love of Christ as we do it.
+The WHO African Region carries a disproportionately high share of the global malaria burden, with 95% of malaria cases and deaths occurring there.
+Over a million people have died of preventable and treatable diseases like malaria, tuberculosis and HIV-related illnesses.
+Children under 5 account for about 75% of all malaria deaths in the region.
+Research shows that tuberculosis, HIV/AIDS, and malaria remain far greater health priorities based on their disease burdens.
+These illnesses prevent families from working and caring for their children.
+In response, we have begun a medical ministry with healthcare training seminars, medical camps, vitamins, supplements and deworming tablets.[2][3]

 Precipitation and water distribution vary between countries, making Africa a very dry continent.
 More than a fourth of the people in Africa have no access to safe drinking water.[4]
+According to the African Development Bank, 411 million people in Africa still lack basic drinking water service.
+In many countries with available data, women and girls are primarily responsible for water collection.
+Many in sub-Saharan Africa spend more than 30 minutes per day collecting water.
+This burden keeps girls from attending school regularly.
+It also exposes women and children to dangers along remote paths.
 This makes GFA’s clean water projects, like Jesus wells, even more important.
 Wells have already been installed in Rwanda, serving hundreds of people a day.

-Education is often sacrificed in poverty-stricken areas for immediate relief of conditions like food insecurity, but receiving an education is one of the keys to breaking out of poverty.
-In sub-Saharan Africa alone, 32 million kids do not attend school, which is why GFA’s child sponsorship program is a vital part of the solution to breaking the cycle of poverty.[5]
+Education is often sacrificed in poverty-stricken areas to meet immediate needs like food and other basic necessities.
+Yet receiving an education is one of the keys to breaking out of poverty.
+UNESCO reports that 9 million girls between the ages of about 6 and 11 will never go to school at all, compared to 6 million boys.
+Their disadvantage starts early: 23% of girls are out of primary school compared to 19% of boys.
+By the time they become adolescents, the exclusion rate for girls reaches 36%.
+Many girls drop out once they reach puberty due to lack of facilities and safety concerns.
+In sub-Saharan Africa alone, 32 million kids do not attend school.
+This is why GFA’s child sponsorship program is a vital part of the solution to breaking the cycle of poverty.[5]

 Consider donating to and praying for GFA’s growing ministry in Africa as we get further established in Rwanda and begin spreading out to neighboring countries.
-Even something small can make a huge difference in bringing the Gospel to people who have not yet heard the name of Jesus in Africa.
+Even a small gift or simple prayer can make a huge difference in bringing the Gospel to people who have not yet heard the name of Jesus in Africa.

 [2] Pheage, Tefo.
 “Dying from Lack of Medicines.”
 UN: Africa Renewal. https://www.un.org/africarenewal/magazine/december-2016-march-2017/dying-lack-medicines.
 December 2016-March 2017.